ganyang0720/SR-YOLO/README.md

     ├── dataset.yaml

 ## How to use
-To train a network on the PG-YOLO-Dataset make sure that you download the code first from [yolov8](https://github.com/ultralytics/ultralytics).
+To train a network on the RS-YOLO-Dataset make sure that you download the code first from [yolov8](https://github.com/ultralytics/ultralytics).
 And then clone this repository to yolov8 folder and  train a yolov8 network with the commands below.

 ```
 # Clone yolov8 repo and install requirements.txt